Environmental Management System

 - Creating EMS documentation (guidelines) such as an EMS Policy and Procedure Manual, Operating Procedures Manuals, Emergency Response Procedures Manuals etc.

-Benefits of an EMSAn EMS allows an organization to analyze, control and reduce the environmental impact of its activities, products and services.
+An EMS allows an organization to analyze, control and reduce the environmental impact of its activities, products and services.
 Some benefits also include:

 - Improved environmental performance

-- Pollution prevention and reduced resource consumption
+- Reduced pollution and resource consumption

 - Reduced liability and improved legal compliance